 C40’s Reinventing Cities Initiative is an unprecedented global competition intended to drive carbon neutral and resilient urban regeneration.
 Through this competition, C40 invites developers, entrepreneurs, architects, urban planners, designers, environmentalists, neighborhood collectives, innovators and artists to collaborate and compete for the opportunity to transform select underutilized urban spaces into new beacons of sustainability and resiliency.

 The winning team from the 2019 Reinventing Cities competition is working on securing financing for their proposed development, located in East Garfield Park.
-City planning staff is also preparing to release a Request for Proposals (RFP) for another site in The Loop as a part of the 2020 Reinventing Cities competition.
+City planning staff also released a Request for Proposals (RFP) for another site in The Loop as a part of the 2020 Reinventing Cities competition.

 The site is located in the heart of downtown Chicago, immediately adjacent to Pritzker Park and across the street from the Harold Washington Library Center, the main branch of the Chicago Public Library system.
 The site consists of several vacant, City-owned parcels and a vacant four-level parking garage.
 The approximately 16,000-square-foot site is one of the best in the city in terms of access to transit, with immediate connections to almost every CTA train line, including the Red, Blue, Orange, Brown, Green, Pink and Purple lines, as well as multiple bus lines along the historic State Street retail corridor.